 - Holding one kettlebell in each hand, stand upright with your back facing the bench.

-- To start the movement, bend your knees and squat down as low as you can.
+- To start the movement, bend your knees and squat down as low as possible.

-- Now, press into the floor through your heels to stand up back into the starting position.
+- Now, press into the floor through your heels to stand back in the starting position.
 It’s your first repetition.

-- Depending on your strength, you can do two to three sets of eight to ten repetitions each.
+- You can do two to three sets of eight to ten repetitions, depending on your strength.

-- Stand upright with your feet pointed out the sides from the center of your body.
+- Stand upright with your feet pointed out on the sides from the center of your body.

-- Keeping your back straight, bend at your knees and hip simultaneously until you get in a full squat position.
+- Keeping your back straight, bend at your knees and hip simultaneously until you get into a squat position.

 - Pause for one second and then stand back up to complete one rep.